lendkhoa/algorithm-py/designs/elements_of_programming_interview_snippets.md

 ```

 # Find intersected intervals
 You are given two lists of closed intervals, firstList and secondList, where firstList[i] = [starti, endi] and secondList[j] = [startj, endj].
-Each list of intervals is pairwise disjoint and in sorted order.
+Each list of intervals is pairwise disjoint and in sorted order. <br>

-Return the intersection of these two interval lists.
+Return the intersection of these two interval lists. <br>

-A closed interval [a, b] (with a <= b) denotes the set of real numbers x with a <= x <= b.
+A closed interval [a, b] (with a <= b) denotes the set of real numbers x with a <= x <= b. <br>

 The intersection of two closed intervals is a set of real numbers that are either empty or represented as a closed interval.
-For example, the intersection of [1, 3] and [2, 4] is [2, 3]
+For example, the intersection of [1, 3] and [2, 4] is [2, 3]<br>

-⭐️ How do we determine if 2 intervals intersect?
+⭐️ How do we determine if 2 intervals intersect? <br>

 ```python
 # [s1, e1] vs [s2, e2]
 def intersected(listA: List[int], listB: List[int]) -> bool: